rotundasoftware/modui-base/README.md

 ### Overridable private class methods
 `ModuiBase` implements some private methods meant to be overridden by descendant classes.

-#### _afterRender()
-This method may be overridden to add post-rendering logic.
-Often times you may want to call logic that is also invoked when a view option is changed and it may be convenient to define a private instance method to be invoked in both cases.
-For example, a method that updates the title of a dialog by inserting it into a `div` named `_titleDiv_updateState` may be defined and called both in the dialog's `_afterRender` method and when the `title` option is changed.

-> **Important:** Descendant views should rarely need to override or extend `render()`.
-Overriding `_afterRender()` is the preffered way of adding post-rendering logic.

-#### _getTemplateData()
-This method may be overridden to provide data to the view's `template` method.
-The object it returns will be merged with the view's options and then passed to the `template` method as the `templateData` parameter.

 #### _onOptionsChanged( changedOptions, previousValues )
 This method can be overridden to take some action when options are changed, for example, to update DOM state. `changedOptions` is a hash of options that have changed to their new values and `previousValues` maps the same to their previous values.